 In the OS Zone:

-Size Limitation: No parking area shallA parking area may not exceed ten (10) spaces in the OS Zone or one tenth of an acre (1/10th acre).
+Size Limitation: A parking area may not exceed ten (10) spaces in the OS Zone or one tenth of an acre (1/10th acre).

 Surfacing: Parking areas shall utilize low-impact surfacing materials, such as dirt or crushed gravel.
 The applicant shall demonstrate proper grading and drainage to dispose of excess surface water accumulated within the area and shall provide for the long-term maintenance of the parking area.